brett-van-tussler/brett-van-tussler.github.io/docs/dictionary/root_words.md

 	•	Hydrophobic – Repelled by water
 	•	Hydrophilic – Attracted to water

+Pleio- (Greek: pleíōn) = "more" or "many"
+	•	Pleiotropy – Phenomenon where a single gene influences multiple phenotypic traits
+	•	Pleiotropic – Having multiple effects from a single cause

 Lys- (Greek: lysis) = “to loosen or break”
 	•	Lysosome – Organelle that breaks down waste